The Stanford NLP Group makes some of our

 Java, including tokenization, part-of-speech tagging, named

 entity recognition, parsing, and coreference.
 See also:

 Deterministic Coreference Resolution, the

 a lexicalized PCFG parser, a super-fast neural-network dependency parser,

 Stanford Dependencies page,

 A maximum-entropy (CMM) part-of-speech

-(POS) tagger for English, Arabic, Chinese, French, and German, in Java.
+(POS) tagger for English, Arabic, Chinese, French, German, and Spanish, in Java.

 - Stanford Named Entity Recognizer